 Disabled during direct-to-container stress tests (where we want to find the raw ceiling).
 Enabled during ALB/NLB tests (where we want production-like behavior).

 One Docker image.
 One Go binary.
-Three operational modes controlled by the SERVER_TYPE environment variable:
+Four operational modes controlled by the SERVER_TYPE environment variable:

 | Mode | SERVER_TYPE | Services | Ports |